-Our vision is to become the leading business services partner of choice for businesses and governments globally.
-Through our dedicated associates, we deliver mission-critical services and solutions on behalf of businesses and governments, creating valuable outcomes for our clients and the millions of people who count on us.
-To achieve this mission and purpose, we are focused on delivering outcomes simultaneously across three dimensions: Growth, Efficiency and Quality.
-Our strategy is designed to deliver shareholder value by creating profitable growth, expanding operating margins, focusing on process efficiencies, and deploying a disciplined capital allocation strategy.
+Our goal is to be the technology-led business services partner of choice for businesses and governments globally.
+Through our dedicated associates, we deliver mission-critical services and solutions on behalf of businesses and governments, creating valuable outcomes for our clients and the millions of people who count on them.
+To achieve this, we focus on delivering outcomes across three critical dimensions: Growth, Efficiency and Quality, Our strategy is designed to deliver shareholder value by creating profitable growth, expanding operating margins, identifying process efficiencies, and employing a disciplined capital allocation strategy.

-We have identified specific execution strategies across Growth, Efficiency and Quality.
+We have identified specific execution strategies and key performance indicators across Growth, Efficiency and Quality.

-Growth: Our opportunity for growth comes from understanding our clients' businesses, strengthening our relationships, and driving valuable outcomes for our clients that enable them to reduce costs, improve efficiencies and customer experience and grow their businesses.
-To capitalize on the growth opportunities, we are focused on the following strategies:
+Growth: Our opportunity for growth stems from understanding our clients' businesses and driving valuable outcomes for our clients to help them reduce costs, improve efficiencies and elevate customer experiences.
+To capitalize on growth opportunities, we remain focused on several key strategies:

-- Sales Performance Optimization: The significant progress and investments in sales training and process improvements during the last couple of years, together with the foundational improvements in operational performance, have resulted in more selling opportunities for us to support the strategies of our existing clients with our portfolio of market-leading services and solutions.
-In 2021 our add-on sales grew by 44% compared to 2020.
-We continue to improve client responsiveness and increase sales coverage, including in international markets.
-We are providing our sales team with regular training tailored for their roles, streamlined processes, and implemented systems to equip them with modern tools that enable them to perform their jobs more efficiently and effectively.
-The dedication and expertise of our employees have resulted in Conduent serving 47 states and a majority of Fortune 100 companies, including:
+- Sales Performance Optimization: We continue to optimize sales training, processes and account management to strengthen client and prospect relationships.
+We have also invested in a growth acceleration team focused on business development.
+This has resulted in more selling opportunities both with new clients as well as greater share of wallet with existing clients.
+In 2022, our add-on sales grew by 10% compared to 2021 and the number of our top 100 clients with multiple service lines increased from 73 to 90.
+We continue to improve our responsiveness to clients while expanding our sales coverage, including in international markets.
+We provide our sales team with regular training tailored specifically for their roles, while also streamlining processes and equipping them with modern tools to support their performance.
+Our team's talent and dedication has resulted in Conduent serving 46 states, a majority of the Fortune 100, and other leading companies, including:

 - 17 of the top 20 U.S. health insurers;

-- 7 of the top 10 pharma companies;
+- 9 of the top 10 pharma companies;

 - 4 of the top 5 automakers; and

-- 8 of the top 10 U.S. banks.
+- 7 of the top 10 U.S. banks.

-- Offering Development: We have augmented our portfolio of services and solutions with innovative technology capabilities, including data analytics, robotic process automation (RPA) tools and machine learning capabilities, to create differentiated, high-value services for our clients and penetrate attractive market segments.
+- Offering Development: We continue to augment our portfolio of services and solutions with innovative technology capabilities, including cloud, data analytics, automation tools and machine learning capabilities to create differentiated, high-value solutions for our clients and to enable greater penetration of attractive market segments.

-As we continued to improve our quality and efficiency in 2021, our clients have renewed contracts with us and given us more business in adjacent service lines, and we've gained new clients.
-We are measuring more immediate success in "Growth" through revenue retention and new business signings, among other metrics.
+In 2022, in response to our continued commitment to quality and efficiency, our clients have renewed contracts with us and given us more business in adjacent service lines, and we've gained new clients.
+We measure success in "Growth" through revenue retention and new business signings, among other metrics.

-Efficiency: We continue to find ways to reduce costs and deliver more effectively via increased efficiencies.
-We have simplified and standardized our operating model by removing redundant management layers and implementing more robust processes to enable faster decision-making and greater transparency.
-In addition, we aim to unlock further efficiencies through the following strategies:
+Efficiency: We continue to identify ways to reduce costs and deliver solutions more efficiently.
+We have simplified and standardized our operating model by removing redundant management layers and applying processes that enable faster decision-making and greater transparency and accountability.
+In addition, we aim to achieve additional efficiencies through the following strategies: